kiranma72/abdm-docs/content/6-M1-APIs/abha-id-registration/registration-via-other-documents.md

-4. Create ABHA Number using ID documents like Driving Licence, PAN Card
+**6. Create ABHA Number using ID documents like Driving Licence, PAN Card**

 Explanation - Api Accepts Identity Document details and Creates HealthID for it.